 I'm not a PhD student, can I also apply?

 Yes.
 Most of the participants of GEOSTAT Summer Schools are PhD students, but this is not a requirement (you should, however, be aware that people attending are usually in the age group 25-35).

 Who can register for the Summer Schools?

 GEOSTAT is an open platform for collaboration.
-We do not look at your age, sex, race, profession, passport, your financial capacities...
+We do not look at your age, sex, race, profession, passport, your financial capabilities...
 On the other hand, we do have to rank the applicants because we typically get 2-3 more applications than places.
 At the moment, selection of candidates follows a ranking system, which is based on: solidarity, academic output and contributions to the open source projects.
 To remove geographical bias, participants coming from more distant areas have a priority on the rankings list.
 Participants from ODA-listed countries typically receive a subsidized price for the accommodation and registration costs.